When Does Sparsity Mitigate the Curse of Depth in LLMs: Abstract

 \section{Abstract}

 Recent work has demonstrated the \emph{curse of depth} in large language models (LLMs), where later layers contribute less to learning and representation than earlier layers.
 Such under-utilization is linked to the accumulated growth of variance in Pre-Layer Normalization, which can push deep blocks toward near-identity behavior.
-In this paper, we demonstrate that, \textbf{\emph{sparsity}}, beyond enabling efficiency, acts as a regulator of variance propagation and thereby \textbf{\emph{improves depth utilization}}.
-Our investigation covers two sources of sparsity: (i) implicit sparsity, which emerges from training and data conditions, including weight sparsity induced by weight decay and attention sparsity induced by long-context inputs; and (ii) explicit sparsity, which is enforced by architectural design, including key/value-sharing sparsity in Grouped-Query Attention and expert-activation sparsity in Mixture-of-Experts.
+In this paper, we provide evidence that \textbf{\emph{sparsity}}-like mechanisms can dampen variance propagation and are associated with \textbf{\emph{improved depth utilization}} Our investigation covers two sources of sparsity: (i) implicit sparsity, which emerges from training and data conditions, including weight sparsity induced by weight decay and attention sparsity induced by long-context inputs; and (ii) explicit sparsity, which is enforced by architectural design, including key/value-sharing in Grouped-Query Attention and expert-activation sparsity in Mixture-of-Experts.
 Our claim is thoroughly supported by controlled depth-scaling experiments and targeted layer effectiveness interventions.
-Across settings, we observe a consistent relationship: sparsity improves layer utilization by reducing output variance and promoting functional differentiation.
-We eventually distill our findings into a practical rule-of-thumb recipe for training depth-effective LLMs, yielding a notable \textbf{\emph{4.6\% accuracy improvement}} on downstream tasks.
-Our results reveal sparsity, arising naturally from standard design choices, as a key yet previously overlooked mechanism for effective depth scaling in LLMs.
+Across settings, we observe a consistent relationship: mechanisms with reduced effective interaction density tend to exhibit lower output variance and better layer differentiation.
+We eventually distill our findings into a practical rule-of-thumb recipe for training depth-effective LLMs, yielding a notable \textbf{\emph{4.6 accuracy improvement}} on downstream tasks.
+Our results suggest that sparsity-like design choices are an important and previously underemphasized factor in effective depth scaling for LLMs.
 Code is available at~\url{https://github.com/pUmpKin-Co/SparsityAndCoD}.